 Markie played for Little Rock Christian Academy as four time varsity player and led LRCA to the 5A state championship match in her junior and senior seasons.
 She was named All-Conference, All-State, and All-State Tournament all four years of high school career.
 She was elected as one of the top 25 volleyball players in the state of Arkansas after freshman season.

-Paige is in her third season as a Head Varsity Coach at Episcopal Collegiate School (ESC) and Lower School Physical Education teacher, sixth season as EVA Head Coach, and 12th season of coaching all together.
+Paige is in her fourth season as a Head Varsity Coach at Episcopal Collegiate School (ESC) and Lower School Physical Education teacher, seventh season as EVA Head Coach, and 13th season of coaching all together.
 Paige took over ECS Varsity Volleyball in the summer of 2020 and has transformed it past the recognition.
 ECS Varsity finished the 2022 season as a runner up.
 2021 season the Wild Cats were 3A Conference Champions while Coach Paige was named Conference Coach of the Year.
 Paige also received a huge recognition from AVCA by being name to the AVCA 30 Under 30 List.